discos/doc/user/medicina/Backend.rst

    This configuration is for the usage of the Chigh-band receiver, in full-Stokes mode (LCP and RCP spectraand Stokes parameters).

+.. describe:: > initialize=SX00

+   This configuration is for the usage of the X-band receiver, in spectral mode only (total intensity spectra).

+.. describe:: > initialize=SX00S

+   This configuration is for the usage of the X-band receiver, in full-Stokes mode (LCP and RCP spectra and Stokes parameters).

 .. describe:: > initialize=SK00

    This configuration is for the usage of the K-band reference feed,